Culture’s Role in Performance

 In general, all organizations strive to be healthy, and people want to work in a healthy corporate culture.
 If you want to get more performance from your team, the culture must be healthy enough to handle the increased performance demands.

-Make sure you assess organizational culture and do what it takes so that people feel enough trust, confidence, and support to be willing to give more discretionary effort.
+Make sure you assess organizational culture and do what it takes so that people feel enough trust, confidence, psychological team safety, and support to be willing to give more discretionary effort over the long term.

 - Agree Upon Desired Performance Expectations

-Once your overall strategy is clear enough and you have the built the foundational health required to raise expectations, your next step is to set clear, fair, accurate, relevant, timely, trusted, and meaningful performance targets.
+Once your overall strategy is clear enough and you have the built the foundational health required to raise expectations, your next step is to set clear, fair, accurate, relevant, timely, trusted, and meaningful performance targets and reward systems.

 We recommend focusing on the two or three metrics that matter most.
 Every leading or lagging metric should be based upon what would constitute the desired high performance for each team and role.